code-panda-x/hugo-portfolio/content/home/experience.md

         Responsibilities include:

         * Created Selenium project by Gradle, practiced Java OOP and multi-threaded programming in IntelliJ
-        * Enhanced unit tests for APIs and web elements, utilized TestNG for automated integration testing
+        * Enhanced unit tests for REST APIs and web elements, used TestNG for automated integration tests
-        * Achieved data validation by running SQL queries and profited sales team by identifying SSP defects
+        * Achieved data validation by running SQL queries and verified leads creation and transaction in DB2
         * Collaborated with team members using Git & GitLab, exercised Agile project management on Rally
+        * Identified defects on sales and service platform, increased test coverage rate by 21% for team sales

   - title: Software Engineer Intern
     company: Q2